jchmrt/btjchm/README.md

 $ cabal build
 ```

-Most of the important data types are currently in Parsers.hs, so if
+Most of the important data types are in Core.hs, so if
 you want to understand the code you should probably start there.
-This
-should probably be changed, since now every other module has to import
+Currently every other module imports Core.hs.
-Parsers.

 Main.hs is mostly code to just tie the ends together.
 Save.hs contains
 some helper functions to save the messages the bot should remember.